At The Edge Of Honor

 A Dishonorable Few

-The newest novel of the exploits of Peter Wake, USN, is now out and in distribution to stores everywhere.
-The year is 1869 and Wake is ending his very first tour of shore duty at Pensacola Navy Yard.
-He’ll be heading down into Central America as executive officer aboard a gunboat on a mission to find and end the maniacal rampage of a former US naval officer who became a mercenary, then turned bad—very bad.
+Peter Wake, U.S.N. is back, and the year is 1869.
+Wake is ending his very first tour of shore duty at Pensacola Navy Yard.
+He’ll be heading down into Central America as executive officer aboard a gunboat on a mission to find and end the maniacal rampage of a former US naval officer who became a mercenary, then turned bad — very bad.

 An Affair of Honor